Military conquests of Umar's era: Defense of Emesa and Conquest of Upper Mesopotamia

-The counter sieges done by Iyad not only stopped on Circesium and Hit, as Iyadh further sent Walid ibn Uqba to subdue the fortresses of the tribe of Rabi'a and Tanukhid.
-After Samosata, al-Baladhuri, maintains that Iyad subdued a string of villages "on the same terms" as Edessa's surrender.
+The counter sieges carried out by Iyad did not stop with Circesium and Hit, as Iyadh further sent Walid ibn Uqba to subdue the fortresses of the tribe of Rabi'a and Tanukhid.
+After Samosata, al-Baladhuri, states that Iyad subdued a string of villages "on the same terms" as Edessa's surrender.
 Between the end of 639 and December 640, Iyad and his lieutenants subdued, in succession, Circesium (al-Qarqisiya), Amid, Mayyafariqin, Nisibin, Tur Abdin, Mardin, Dara, Qarda and Bazabda.
 In the case of Raqqa (Kallinikos to the Byzantines), the peasants outside the city walls were defended by the Arab Christian nomads.
 There, the Muslim forces compelled the city's leaders, facing the prospect of starvation, to surrender within five or six days.
-As the city fell to the Muslims, Since then, it has figured in Arabic sources as al-Raqqah.
-Meanwhile, caliph Umar personally led a reinforcements from Medina, which combined with reinforcements from Iraq which led by al-Qa'qa.
-Realizing the multiple enemy reinfocements, which combined with the nIyadh invasions of their homeland in Jazira, the Christian Arabs immediately abandoned the siege and hastily goes to defend their hometown.
-By the time the Christian Arab coalitions leave, Khalid and his mobile guard has been reinforced by 4000 soldiers under Qa'qa from Iraq, and now has been given permission by Abu Ubaydah to came out of the fort to pursue the enemy.
+Since its capture by Muslims it has figured in Arabic sources as al-Raqqah.
+Meanwhile, caliph Umar personally led reinforcements from Medina, which joined with reinforcements from Iraq led by al-Qa'qa.
+Realizing the threat from the combined forced, along with Iyad's invasions of their homeland in Jazira, the Christian Arabs immediately abandoned the siege and hastily went to defend their homeland.
+By the time the Christian Arab left, Khalid and his mobile guard had been reinforced by 4000 soldiers under Qa'qa from Iraq, and were now given permission by Abu Ubaydah to came out of the fort and pursue the enemy.

 After the successful defense of Emesa, which done simultaneously with the conquest of upper Mesopotamia, the Muslim armies split up.
 Shurhabil and Amr's corps moved south to capture Palestine, while Abu Ubaidah and Khalid, with a relatively larger corps, moved north to conquer Northern Syria.
 While the Muslims were occupied at Fahl, Heraclius, sensing an opportunity, quickly sent an army under General Theodras to recapture Damascus, where a small Muslim garrison was left.
-Shortly thereafter, the Muslims, having just won the Battle of Fahl, were on their way to Emesa.
+Shortly thereafter, the Muslims, having just won the Battle of Fahl, moved to Emesa.
 In the meantime, the Byzantine army split in two, one deployed at Maraj al Rome (Beqaa Valley) led by Schinos; the other, commanded by Theodras, stationed to the west of Damascus (Al-Sabboura region).
 During the night, Theodras advanced to Damascus to launch a surprise attack.
-Khalid's spy informed him about the move and Khalid, having received permission from Abu Ubaidah, galloped towards Damascus with his mobile guard.
-While Abu Ubaidah fought and defeated the Roman army under Schinos, Khalid moved to Damascus with his cavalry and attacked and defeated Theodras there.
+Khalid's spy informed him about the move and Khalid moved quickly towards Damascus with his mobile guard.
+While Abu Ubaidah fought and defeated the Roman army under Schinos, Khalid attacked and defeated Theodras.
 A week later, Abu Ubaida himself moved towards Baalbek, where the great Temple of Jupiter stood.
 In May 636, Heliopolis surrendered to the Muslims after little resistance and agreed to pay tribute.
 Abu Ubaidah sent Khalid straight towards Emesa.